apache/druid/docs/ingestion/native-batch.md

 ### HTTP Input Source

 The HTTP input source is to support reading files directly from remote sites via HTTP.

+The HTTP input source is set to _deny accesses to all hosts_ by default.
+You need to configure [Ingestion security properties](../configuration/index.md#ingestion-security-configuration) to use the HTTP input source.

 The HTTP input source is _splittable_ and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read only one file.
 This input source does not support Split Hint Spec.